xiaoyuxie-vico/PyDimension/README.md

 Go to the folder called `scaling_law` and `PDE_discovery` and run the jupyter notebook.

+One typical example for scaling law discovery can be found in `scaling_law/DL_keyhole_example.py`.
+You can run it directly by using `python DL_keyhole_example.py` after `cd` to this folder.
+The optimization method is a pattern search-based two-level optimization method.

 ## Dataset

 The dataset for scaling law identification is at [here](https://github.com/xiaoyuxie-vico/PyDimension/tree/main/dataset).